V. R. Naren Kumar

-Velappan Rajendran Naren Kumar is a seven-time INRC Rally Champion and two-time runner-up and Asia Zone Champion from Coimbatore, India.
+Velappan Rajendran Naren Kumar is a seven-time Indian National Rally Championship Champion and two-time runner-up and Asia Zone Champion from Coimbatore, India.

 Kumar started his career as a privateer in 1993 and was quickly picked up by Team MRF, operated by another Rally driver N. Leelakrishnan.
 Naren Kumar is also the first Indian from India to compete in the WRC championship (in Group N Category) driving a factory-supported works Subaru Impreza World Rally Car for Team Sidvin India (supported by Four time WRC Rally Champion Tommi Makinen.
 After a 4-year gap he entered the 2010 INRC championship in its second season and winning his last title.
 He announced his retirement from Rallying in 2011.

 National Championship

 In India, he won four championships for Team MRF, including an Asia Zone Championship in Honda Civic then switched to Team JK, who themselves reappeared into the rallying scene after a seven-year gap, just to sponsor Naren and won another two championships.
 Yet Naren won the 2005 crown for JK in a rally tyre pulled out of their old stock.

 He won the National Championships in the years 2010, 2006, 2005, 2003, 2002, 2000, 1999 and Runner-up in 2001 and 2004 which was mainly due APRC Commitments.